HomeSecurity & PrivacyBrave

 Is Brave actually safe to use on an iPhone?

 Yes.
 In our testing Brave reliably blocked trackers and ads, forced secure connections, and kept private sessions contained.
-It is built on the same WebKit engine Apple requires of every iOS browser, so it is as stable as Safari, with a strong privacy layer added on top.
+It is built on the same WebKit engine Apple requires of every iOS browser, so it is as stable as Safari, with a privacy layer added on top.

 How do I make Brave my default browser on iPhone or iPad?